 Applicants for the program are considered in the following order:

-1. Qualified residents of the district who submit a complete application by 4 p.m. of the second Thursday of May the year they plan to enroll in the program.
+1. Qualified residents of the district who submit a complete application by the designated deadline of the fall or spring that they plan to enroll in the program.

-2. Qualified non-residents who submit a complete application by 4 p.m. of the second Thursday of May the year they plan to enroll in the program.
+2. Qualified non-residents who submit a complete application by by the designated deadline of the fall or spring that they plan to enroll in the program.

 Points for various criteria will be given according to the chart below.
 Students are required to meet the current minimum standards for admission.